 Our pay is not yet on par with some of the well-funded angel / VC-backed Bay Area companies.
 So if you are intent on buying that Rolex very soon, you should not apply at Transloadit.
 We are bootstrapped and 100% VC-free.

 We do, however, seek to give everyone involved fair compensation for their time invested in Transloadit.
-It should also be noted that not being beholden to shareholders value allows us to optimize for other goals than profit alone, such as employee satisfaction.
+It should also be noted that not being beholden to shareholders value allows us to optimize for goals other than "5X return in 5 years" without caring too much what's left behind when that is achieved.
+Goals such as employee satisfaction.

 What Are the Perks Besides Pay?